5 Steps to Developing Your ESG Strategy

 About the Author

-Jade Brainard is the Product Director for KPA.
-She has been working with KPA products for over 13 years with a focus of providing turn-key risk management software solutions to KPA customers.
-She works closely with many types of organizations including manufacturing, construction, and insurance to understand where KPA technology could be expanded to better manage EHS and HR programs and improve the value generated from them.
+Jade Brainard is the Product Director for KPA EHS software solutions.
+She has been working with KPA products for over 14 years with a focus of providing turn-key safety management software solutions for KPA customers.
+She works closely with many types of organizations including construction, energy, manufacturing and insurance to understand how technology can be leveraged to effectively manage safety, reduce risk, and stay compliant with an ever-evolving regulatory environment.